yoderw/CSHW/pr/pr4/lunchBoi/README.txt

+4/11:
+Curses windows can be made as objects, constructing a string or similar data-type to be "printed" to the terminal by curses.

 4/7:
 I am beginning by creating skeleton code similar to that in .../pr4/starter.
 This includes rudimentary character, world, object, and respective subsidiary classes.